 Legacy wise, I get a lot of strength from my mom’s parents too because they were freedom fighters in India, activists.
 They were both professionals; her mom was a city council member and a professor, and her dad was a doctor and a state senator.
 They were both very involved in the community.
 Through her, I get a lot of my activist side.
 My dad’s dad was more business-minded, so I get the entrepreneurial strength from that.
 I’m very close to my family; my brother and I are really close, and my parents and I are really close.

 I know you identify strongly with North Carolina.
 Why is that?

-Growing up in North Carolina was very interesting.
+Growing up in North Carolina was very interesting and beautiful.
 So I grew up in Durham, in the center of the state.
 It’s historically a tobacco town, and has deep African-American roots.
 It’s about 40% black in a mid-sized city of 240,000 now.